 Incomplete (I): A grade of “I” is assigned only when coursework is not completed due to extenuating circumstances.
 It is given only at the request of the student and at the discretion of the instructor.
 The time allowed for completion of work may not exceed four weeks after the end of the semester in which the course was taken.
-Work not completed within this period receives a final grade of “F.” Incomplete grades are not allowed for Advanced Program for High School Students, Pre-College or Summer Program credit courses.
-Extensions are only offered in extenuating circumstances that are pre-approved by RISD CE.
+If the work is not completed within the agreed upon timeframe, the final grade will automatically convert to “F.” Incomplete grades are not allowed for Advanced Program Online or Pre-College courses.

-Students will receive grades for courses with 15 or more contact hours.
-Grades are available via your Student Portal approximately four weeks after the end of the semester.
+Grades are available via your Student Portal approximately two to three weeks after the end of the semester.
 You can view your grades and/or print an unofficial transcript by navigating to “My Enrollment History + Transcript.”
-Grades (unofficial transcripts) are mailed only to certificate students approximately four weeks after the end of the semester to the student address on file; grades cannot be sent by email or provided over the phone.

 All students have the right to be graded fairly and to understand how a course grade is determined.
 It is, however, the instructor’s responsibility to set the grading policy for their course and use their best judgment in evaluating and grading students’ work.
 Once an instructor submits grades for a class with the RISD CE Office, the grades are recorded on the student’s permanent record and may change only by following the grade appeal rules and procedures outlined below.
 A student who is not satisfied with their final grade may appeal it by following the grade appeal procedure.
 Once a student contacts an instructor regarding a grade appeal, records of all graded material must be maintained by both the student and the instructor until the matter is resolved.
 If the instructor is not available, or no longer works at RISD Continuing Education, the program manager should act on behalf of the instructor.